kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/graph_builder/README.md

   the same `module`/`params` structure.
 - Common mistakes (like writing tuple literals for `element_filters`) are caught before the builder starts processing PDBs.
+- Edge dumps can also be controlled from the YAML via `options.edge_dump` or redirected with `options.edge_dump_dir`, but CLI flags take precedence when provided.

 To switch to the legacy 11‑D edge features, change the `edge` block to `edge/legacy_band/v11` with the desired distance window.